jeffpooley/sdk/docgen/doc-snippets/querying.md

 }
 ```

-will return all communities with the exact title (case-sensitive) `'My community'`.
+This filter object will return all communities with the exact title (case-sensitive) `My community`.

 ###### OR

-You can provide an array of filters to filter on multiple values.
+In order to filter on multiple values for an attribute, provide an array of values.

 ```ts
 {